Blocks Overview

 • Drag your mouse to the page and release the mouse button where you want the block to appear.

-• Add content, or HTML, or other blocks, to the block.
+• Add content, an image, HTML, or other blocks, to the block.

 • Use the block's toolbar to make changes inside the block.